 Why it matters

-- Kimmel's suspension highlights tensions between free speech and accountability in media, igniting debate over the role of comedians in political discourse.
+- Kimmel's suspension highlights tensions between free speech and media accountability, raising questions about the responsibilities of broadcasters.

-- Kimmel's declining ratings and upcoming contract expiration may influence ABC's decision on his future with the show.
+- Kimmel's declining ratings and contract expiration may influence ABC's decision on his future, linking audience reception to content responsibility.

 What’s next

-- Kimmel's supporters plan to rally for his reinstatement, emphasizing free speech rights.
+- Kimmel's supporters plan to rally for his reinstatement, emphasizing free speech rights in media.